-Now this might be a very obvious question and, since the Husband makes a living from computer coding, I’m probably on a sticky wicket flying the flag for poetry.
+Now, this might be a very obvious question and, since the Husband makes a living from computer coding, I’m probably on a sticky wicket flying the flag for poetry.
+But, you see I am a firm believer in the importance of poetry.

 |Dylan Thomas – The Great Welsh Poet & Writer|